sundeepmonagoud/LoanAppAPI/README.md

 .Net Core
 1. Launch in debug mode or Host in IIS
 Database Deployment:
-Run below commands to deploy db changes to “LoanDB” or I have attached db file in LoanApp.WebAPI/App_Data
+Run below commands on LoanApp.WebAPI to deploy db changes to “LoanDB” or I have attached db file in LoanApp.WebAPI/App_Data
+1. Add-Migration InitialCreate
+2. Update-Database
+3. dotnet ef migrations script (for generating script)